evazlimen/cholla-example-tests/README.md

 - Noh
 - Trac & Pen: Cholla is potentially failing galilean invariance

+2D:
+- KH Resolution Independent: initial conditions are not being set correctly
+- Rayleigh-Taylor mixing is not occuring
+- Disk: appears to be initialized correctly but errors during the run.

 3D:
 - Disk: something with the initial conditions is not being set correctly and the grid is being initialized with zero energy and density
 - spherical collapse